 PSF-1.4.3 All proposed residential development activity (including all local development order requests such as applications for rezoning, comprehensive plan amendments and site plans) will be sent to the School Board for its school concurrency review.
 Such requests will be reviewed against the available total capacity by school type as identified in the annual concurrency report for the specific CSA in which the proposed development is located.
 If capacity is available or appropriate mitigation has been agreed to by the Village and the School District, a concurrency certificate may be issued, valid for three years.
 If capacity is not available in the CSA where the development is proposed, then the Village will examine if the contiguous CSAs have capacity.
-If capacity is not available in the CSA in which the proposed development is located or in a contiguous CSA and appropriate mitigation cannot be agreed to, no concurrency certificate will be issued.
+If capacity is not available in the CSA and appropriate mitigation cannot be agreed to, no concurrency certificate will be issued.
 A concurrency certificate may be renewed for an additional 3-year period and may be extended according to provisions of the Land Development Code applicable to Development Orders).